Calories and Wine

 phosphorous, ash, etc., but not in sufficient amounts to

 consider them into your dietary intake.
-Whiskey is devoid of
+Distilled spirits are

 everything other than the food value of the alcohol itself.